charlesmiele/GlobalCLI/README.md

 # Global Cost of Living

-Data Science Project by Charles Miele, Sahas Chinni, Ranak Bansal, and Mehar Poreddy
+Data Science Project by [Charles Miele](https://www.charlesmiele.com)

-Our main goal with this project is to explore a wide variety of statistical models and discover any unique insights they can provide.

-Our data is from [kaggle](https://www.kaggle.com/datasets/mvieira101/global-cost-of-living/code).
+My data is from [kaggle](https://www.kaggle.com/datasets/mvieira101/global-cost-of-living/code).
 All code is in R.